 A quorum of stockholders must be present at the Annual Meeting for any business to be conducted.
 The presence at the Annual Meeting, in person or by proxy, of stockholders entitled to cast a majority of the votes entitled to be cast as of the Record Date will constitute a quorum.
 Abstentions will be treated as shares present for quorum purposes.
-Broker shares for which the nominee has not received voting instructions from the record holder and does not have discretionary authority to vote the shares on certain proposals ("Broker Non-Votes") will be treated as shares present for quorum purposes.
+Shares held in "street name" by a bank, broker or other nominee, and for which the nominee has not received voting instructions from the beneficial owner and does not have discretionary authority to vote the shares on certain proposals ("Broker Non-Votes") will be treated as shares present for quorum purposes.
 On the Record Date, there were 120,486,061 shares of our common stock outstanding and entitled to vote.
-Thus, [•] shares of our common stock must be represented by stockholders present at the Annual Meeting or by proxy to have a quorum.
+Thus, 60,363,517 shares of our common stock must be present at the Annual Meeting in person or by proxy to have a quorum.